haudiobe/ATSC_ROUTE/README.md

 Simply start the service from sender side, and tune into a channel in the receiver.

 For any issues, report in the issues section.

+Note: The code is provided as-is, and currently, it does not provide reference implementation of any of the standards involved.

+Licensing: All the content herein is based on Creative Commons Attribution.
+The source code is based on other Open-Source licensed repositories.